• Skip to main content

 Sea salt is the ‘real’, unrefined form of traditional table salt, sodium chloride, with all the trace minerals in their natural balance as God designed them.
 It is the ideal choice over its unhealthy counterpart, but in the event of a food crisis sodium chloride can also do the job.
 It is better to be prepared with sodium chloride than to not have anything at all.
 Salt is a powerful flavor enhancer, anti-microbial meat preservative, and helps food keep its texture.
 It will never go bad if stored properly.
 You can also use it to cure the meat in your freezer in a pinch.

-Redmond Real Salt® is from the US of A where Celtic and Himalayan are not.
+Redmond Real Salt® is from the U.S. of A.

 Want to preserve meats?
 How much salt should you store?

 If you have a lot of meat frozen, keeping a lot on hand (say up to 100 pounds?) could mean saving it in the event of a prolonged electrical grid failure.
-Here is what one source says:
+Here is my post on how to brine meat with 1 ingredient.

 5. Dried Beans